-The most common mandatory aggregate contribution is 30.80%, where the employer pays 17.90% and 12.90% is withheld from the employee's remuneration.
-Considering the maximum social security base is capped, the maximum annual social security contribution for 2016 (at the most common rate) is around BGN 9,610.
+The most common mandatory aggregate contribution is 32.80%, where the employer pays 19.02% and 13.78% is withheld from the employee's remuneration.
+Considering the maximum social security base is capped, the maximum annual social security contributions for 2019 (at the most common rate) is around BGN 11,808.00.